factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/factus/projections/example/example-redis-tx.md

 FactStreamPosition and Lock-Management are automatically taken care of by the underlying `AbstractRedisManagedProjection`.

-In contrast to non-transactional projections, when applying Facts to the Redis data-structure, the instance variable `userNames` cannot be used as this would violate the transactional semantics.
+In contrast to non-atomic projections, when applying Facts to the Redis data structure, the instance variable `userNames` cannot be used as this would violate the transactional semantics.
 Instead, accessing and updating the state is carried out on a transaction derived data-structure (`Map` here) inside the handler methods.